 - Side effects of medicines (may enlarge the venules)

-- Side effects of topical or oral corticosteroids (result in skin thinning and broken capillaries)
+- Side effects of topical or oral corticosteroidsi XA class of anti-inflammatory medicines used to provide relief from rashes, asthma, inflammatory bowel disease, and other conditions. (result in skin thinning and broken capillaries)

 - Pregnancy (increased pressure on venules)

 - Excessive alcohol consumption (affects blood flow and causes liver issues)

 During pregnancy, your chances of getting broken capillaries increase.
 The growing fetus puts excessive pressure on the blood vessels, breaking them.
 Hormonal therapy or taking birth control pills may also cause broken capillaries on the face.